-Explanation This message is only a warning.
-The DOS Requester will function properly configured to load before NWP.VLM and that it loads successfully before attempting to load NWP.VLM.
-If you do not want NCP authentication, add "SIGNATURE LEVEL=0" to the "NetWare DOS Requester" section of the
+Action: If you want NCP authentication, make sure that the SECURITY.VLM is configured to load before NWP.VLM and that it loads successfully before attempting to load NWP.VLM.
+If you do not want NCP authentication, add "SIGNATURE LEVEL=0" to the "NetWare DOS Requester" section of the NET.CFG file.